 - Increased heart rate

 Unlike a child who has experienced a nightmare, those having a sleep terror may be difficult to rouse, and also may have limited recollection of the dream.
 Night terrors are uncommon, and are even more rare in children younger than 4, so most disrupted sleep in children Baby’s age just comes from more garden-variety nightmares.
-If you are concerned your child may have a sleep disorder, contact her pediatrician.
+If you are concerned your child may have a sleep disorder, contact their pediatrician.

 - Mayo Clinic Staff.
 “Sleep terrors (Night terrors).”
 Mayo Clinic.
 Mayo Clinic, August 12 2014.
 Web.